 Nitrogen is water soluble.
 Excess nitrogen seeps into the groundwater that flows eventually into the waterways.
 Slow releasing fertilizers will release nitrogen over time stimulating leaf growth.

 Apply lawn fertilizer when the lawn needs it and, in the ratio, required.
 We tend to overfertilize our yards because of the desire to have a lush, green natural carpet to walk on.
+This really isn’t how it works in nature.
 Natural fertilizers could be the safer option when living close to a waterway.